KTH/devops-course/contributions/demo/week5/jennilar-asbai/README.md

 ## Title

-How to compose and configure Docker containers using Puppet.
+How to define input variables and query data in Docker using Terraform

 ## Names and KTH ID